 Such a creature of habit, I order the same. thing. every. time.

 But, we can’t go to Olvera Street every week, can we?
 So, over the years I’ve learned to make many things myself: tortillas, tamales, salsa, and today’s recipe: Mexican Rice.
 This is very versatile; it’s great as a side dish, but can also make a frugal, meatless main dish, like beans and rice.
 This is an easy rice pilaf that will astonish you at its simplicity.
 Promise.

 If you make a purchase from one of these Amazon affiliate links, I am paid a small amount in advertising fees.
 Thanks for your support.
 I really appreciate it.

 Mexican rice is a delicious and easy side dish to accompany tacos, fill burritos, or otherwise enhance your Mexican style meal.

 - 2 cups uncooked white rice

-- In large sauté pan with lid, heat oil over medium heat.
-Add rice and cook, stirring, until rice turns white and very lightly brown.
+- In a large sauté pan with a lid, heat the oil over medium heat.
+Add the rice and cook, stirring, until rice turns white and very lightly brown.
 Remove from heat and stir in tomato sauce.
 Be careful of splatters.
 Stir well.
 Stir in chicken broth and return to heat.
 Bring to bubbling.